wh0/wh0.github.io/_posts/2017-08-22-getnavigationbarview-npe.md

 previous_teaser: How to tell if you're eating mango
 previous_first: true
 ---
-Problem: your emulator boots once, but after that, com.android.systemui repeatedly crashes with
+Problem: your Android Virtual Device boots once, but after that, com.android.systemui repeatedly crashes with

 ```
 FATAL EXCEPTION: main